Please note …

 Follow us on Instagram: @Studentcircuit

-There’s also the general chaplaincy Facebook group where a lot of our events are publicised: https://www.facebook.com/groups/brightonandsussexchaplaincy/
+There’s also the Sussex chaplaincy and UoB Faith & Spirituality Facebook groups where a lot of our events are publicised:

 @ Brighton University

-Every month in term time (Brighton Uni’s Grand Parade campus) we offer the opportunity to win a £10 grocery voucher.
+Every month in term time (Brighton Uni’s Grand Parade campus coffee bar) we offer the opportunity to win a £10 grocery voucher.

-We also offer a free coffee or tea ‘tombola’ and other fun things through the regular Chaplaincy drop-in on Mondays 12 noon – 2 pm, at the coffee bar on Brighton University’s Grand Parade campus.
+We also offer a free coffee or tea ‘tombola’ and other fun things through the regular F&S drop-in on Mondays 12 noon – 2 pm, at Brighton University’s Grand Parade coffee bar on City campus.

 If you’re interested in needlework of any kind (knitting, crochet, sewing etc) come and say hello and tell us what you’re working on.
 I might even have my knitting with me.
 Of course you don’t have to be interested in needlework to come and say hello or take part!

-We’ve started a drop-in discussion group “Reflection” which meets in the Grand Parade coffee bar on the fourth Thursday of each month from 12.30 – 13.30 in term time.
-It’s an open, safe and respectful place to talk about areas of life which you may have found or are finding are being challenged at university – be that religion/faith, philosophy, ethics or anything else.
-Sometimes talking about something helps get it in proportion and seeing others’ perspective can be interesting and helpful.
-Next meeting: 25 April 2019, 12.30 – 13.30.
+We’re always happy to talk, at the drop-ins or elsewhere to suit.
+We can offer an open, safe and respectful place to talk about areas of life which you may have found or are finding are being challenged at university – be that religion/faith, philosophy, ethics or anything else.
+Sometimes talking about something helps get it in proportion.

 Then there’s …